-from the well-look-at-that dept
+from the desire-to-mock-politicians-largely-unaffected dept

 While a student at the University of Wisconsin in 1969, Paul Soglin attended the first Mifflin Street Block Party, whose theme (according to Soglin) was “taking a sharp stick and poking it in the eye of authority.”
 Now in his seventh term as Mayor of Madison, Wisconsin, Soglin does not appreciate being on the pointy end.
 He wants to shut down the annual event.
 For the 2012 Block Party, Sconnie Nation made some t-shirts and tank tops displaying an image of Soglin’s face and the phrase “Sorry for Partying.”
 The 54 sales, on which Sconnie Nation cleared a small profit, led to this suit, in which photographer Michael Kienitz accuses Sconnie Nation and its vendor of copyright infringement.The original photo, which was taken by Kienitz and downloaded from Soglin's website, is shown below, along with Sconnie Nation's t-shirt design.

 Sconnie Nation admitted that the photo from the site was the starting point, so there's no question the rights belong to the photographer.
 But the photographer also admitted that he "gave" the photo to Soglin to use on his website (rather than licensed) and make freely available for download.
 These facts don't necessarily excuse the alleged infringement when applying the four-factor Fair Use test, as the court does here.